 If you have questions about how your credit has transferred to fulfill BYU University Core requirements, contact Transfer Evaluation Services at (801) 422-8522.

 If you have received an associate degree and don’t see that your GE requirements have been filled on your Progress Report, please call Transfer Evaluation Services at (801) 422-8522.

 For instructions on how to submit credit from an international university, please contact Transfer Evaluation Services at (801) 422-8522 or firstname.lastname@example.org.

 The OneStop 'Register for Classes' checklist gives you quick links to the current University Class Schedule so you can see what classes are offered, and helps you navigate BYU's MyMAP system so you can easily plan, organize and register for classes.

 For other useful registration tools, see the tasks below.

-If you have already declared a major, your major's Academic Advisement Center can help you know which classes to register for.
-Click the do it link on the 'Find Academic Advisement' task to find your major's Academic Advisement Center contact information.
+If you have already declared a major, your major's college advisement center can help you know which classes to register for.
+Click the do it link on the 'Find Academic Advisement' task to find your major's college advisement center contact information.